-A doctor bases the diagnosis on the person’s diarrhea symptoms and finding elevated levels of vasoactive intestinal peptide (VIP) in the blood.
+A doctor bases the diagnosis of vipoma on the person’s diarrhea symptoms and finding elevated levels of vasoactive intestinal peptide (VIP) in the blood.

-People with elevated levels of VIP should also have the imaging tests endoscopic ultrasonography (see Ultrasound Scanning (Ultrasonography)), positron emission tomography (PET), and octreotide scintigraphy or arteriography (an x-ray taken after a radiopaque dye is injected into an artery) to detect the location of the vipoma.
+People with elevated levels of VIP should also have the imaging tests endoscopic ultrasonography Ultrasound Scanning (Ultrasonography) of the Abdomen Ultrasound scanning uses sound waves to produce pictures of internal organs (see also Ultrasonography).
+An ultrasound scan can show the size and shape of many organs, such as the liver and pancreas... read more , positron emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of radionuclide scanning.
+A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more (PET), and octreotide scintigraphy or arteriography (an x-ray taken after a radiopaque dye is injected into an artery) to detect the location of the vipoma.

 Initially fluids and electrolytes (minerals in the blood such as potassium and sodium) must be replaced by vein (intravenously).
 Bicarbonate must be given to replace that lost in the stool and to prevent acidosis.
 Because water and electrolytes continue to be lost in the stool as rehydration is achieved, doctors may find it difficult to continually replace water and electrolytes.